hanoii/git-workflow/README.md

 new commit.

-Normally, the `.patch` applies clean, but as you probably encountered it sometimes the patch fails to apply cleanly.
+Normally, the `.patch` applies clean, but as you probably encountered it sometimes fails to apply cleanly.
 This is when you will put your surgeon cap knife and work carefully.
 It’s pretty much the same as sorting out merge conflicts, but a merge commit is more easily revertable.
 The other problem with rebases is that it might require you to force-push, which is again dangerous, but in this workflow you would only force-pushing to the feature branch you are working on and about to merge, so not a huge deal.

 <!-- toc -->